Setting up the GISCARTA platform

 Symbol by several attributes

-This style is applicable to Point type geometry and refers to a display adjusted by several layer attributes.
+This style is applicable to Point layers and refers to a display adjusted by several layer attributes.
 Here you can set the display of attributes in three categories (see Figure 1):

 To do so, select the attribute for each category and the way it will be set: Unique values or interval types (see Symbol by one attribute).
 You can also configure the values and styles manually.